ofabricio/jsqt/README.md

 Use `-k` to match an object key by a pattern.
 It returns the matched key value or an empty context.

 Use `-v key` to match the value of a key by a pattern.
 It returns the current context or an empty context.

+Use `-kk` to match a key and return the matched key.

 **Example**